92UKRHUYCOEV/identity-access-management/README.md

 ↓
 Investigate
 ````
-This now aligns with the updated KQL logic instead of treating every privileged-role assignment as malicious.
+This one detects a security-relevant change, rather than just validating configuration, using KQL logic instead of treating every privileged-role assignment as malicious.

 ## 6. Detect Disabled Account Authentication